TateEller/FatAlbertBoxes/Glossary.md

 **Height of Tabs**
 : The dimension of the connecting tabs that should equal the wood’s thickness for a tight, even joint.

+**Note Box**
+: Box for Notes.

+**Base Box**
+: A box with a baseplate.

+**Closed Box**
+: A box wich is in the shape of a cube with no additional features.

+**Tightness**
+: A measurement of how big the tabs are in correlation to the width of the tabs so that the boxes stick tighter.